kaviyavmi/Exp-1/README.md

 Draw UML diagrams to represent the system:

-Use Case Diagram
+Use Case Diagram,
-Class Diagram
+Class Diagram,
-Activity Diagram
+Activity Diagram,
-Sequence Diagram
+Sequence Diagram,
-Communication Diagram
+Communication Diagram,
 Package Diagram

 Design the database with tables for Customer, Account, and Transaction.